pnp/blog/content/microsoft-365-pnp-weekly/episode-187/index.md

 Also, we showcased 13 articles/videos published by Microsoft and the PnP Community in the last week.

+## This week

+* **Luis** – merging PRs on PnP samples, traveling to Madrid on Friday to speak about Kiota,
+* **Waldek** – co-presenting at 30 Days of Microsoft Graph Challenge, working on a new tool to help everyone work with Microsoft Graph, celebrating the 5th birthday for CLI for Microsoft 365 on Thursday, SBC Samples work, etc.
+* **Vesa** SPFx v1.16 GA is released this week

 ## Action requested

 Please remember to keep on providing us feedback on how we can help on this journey.
 We always welcome feedback on making the community more inclusive and diverse.